 TWO Iconic Amusement Parks: Kennywood and Idlewild

 Some “big-league” cities trumpet the fact that they’ve got a big-league amusement park.
 The Pittsburgh area can claim two: Kennywood, close to the city, and Idlewild a bit farther out.
-Both were scheduled to reopen to the public on Saturday, July 11, but the opening date has now been postponed indefinitely.
+Idlewild is now open and Kennywood opens July 13.
 This year, both also require advance reservations and purchase of a ticket or pass online, along with a mask worn inside the park.

 Kennywood dates from 1898.
 It’s known for a world-class collection of rides, including the roller coasters—three classic wooden coasters plus the steel-frame Phantom’s Revenge and the formidable Steel Curtain, which debuted last summer in the park’s new Steelers Country area.
 The Steel Curtain sets a Pennsylvania record for tallest roller coaster (220 feet), a North American record for most inversions (it flips you upside down nine times), and a world record for the highest inversion, at 197 feet above ground.
 Kennywood also has a wide range of children’s and all-ages rides, plus special entertainment on special days such as Polish Day, Italian Day, and Oldies Day.
 Various season passes include the Ride & Slide pass, which admits you both to Kennywood (4800 Kennywood Blvd., West Mifflin) and to the nearby Sandcastle water park at 1000 Sandcastle Dr., West Homestead.